Vegetable Bolognese with Pappardelle

 Pappardelle is a wide ribbon-shaped pasta, similar to wide fettuccine, originating from Italy’s Tuscany region.

-It has a textured surface that sticks stronger to all your favorite sauces, and it works perfectly with hearty sauces like our Mom’s Classic Bolognese Sauce and with this Vegetable Bolognese Sauce!
+The pasta has a textured surface that allows any classic Italian sauces to lusciously coat it.
+It is a pasta that works perfectly with hearty sauces like our Mom’s Classic Bolognese Sauce, Amatriciana, and this Vegetable Bolognese Sauce!

 Vegetable Bolognese with Pappardelle by 2sistersrecipes.com